Cardiff Airport: Privatisation

 In April 1995, as a result of planned local government reorganisation in Wales, the airport company was privatised; the shares were sold to property and development firm TBI plc.

 In December 1995, Heli-air Wales began training helicopter pilots from the airport.
 It moved operations to Swansea Airport in 1999.

-The airport is home to a purpose-built maintenance base for British Airways, maintaining its wide-bodies, long-haul aircraft.
-It is also home to a variety of aerospace-oriented firms and colleges, and therefore a major contributor to the economic development of the region.
+The airport is home to a purpose-built maintenance base for British Airways, maintaining its wide-bodied, long-haul aircraft.
+It is also home to a variety of aerospace-oriented firms and colleges, such as CAVC International Centre for Airline Training.

 The airport was the main base for four local airlines: Cambrian Airways from 1935 to 1976, Airways International Cymru until the airline ceased operations in 1988, Inter European Airways until 1993 and Air Wales until the airline ceased scheduled operations in March 2006.

 In 1996, Cardiff was one of the first airports the Irish low-cost carrier Ryanair used for its "no frills" services using second-hand Boeing 737-200s on a short hop from Dublin.